How you can choose to be eco-friendly when travelling on your Gap Year

 During your gap year you may visit lots of places.
-It’s important that we treat each new place with respect for generations to come.
+It’s important when practicing eco-friendly gap year travel that we treat each new place with respect for generations to come.
 While travelling, pick up any rubbish you see lying around.
 When we travel we often get a bit lazy with some of the things that we do at home.

 Instead of catching a double decker bus around town, there might be an option for a bicycle tour.
 These fun and casual rides around town will easily be a highlight of your trip.
 You get the unique opportunity to be amongst the locals and get your bearings on the city, more importantly there’s no pollution and you can tick off exercise for the day!

 Learn the local customs and a couple of phrases that you can use even if it is just hello and goodbye.
 Respecting local cultures is a must when travelling, this will ensure that you aren’t being disrespectful and rude.
 It only takes a quick Google search on the key customs, whether it is covering up i.e. not wearing short shorts and sleeveless shirts; whether it is not holding hands or showing affection in public.
+We recommend taking a look on Lonely Planet.
 This will ensure you don’t get into any tricky situations or offend any of the locals.
-Plus you get to learn about a different culture which is one of the biggest perks of travelling!
+Plus, you get to learn about a different culture which is one of the biggest perks of travelling!

 Support the local community

 When in a hotel don’t forget to turn the lights and air conditioning off, have shorter showers and avoid getting a new towel every day.
 This is always a given back home but while you aren’t paying for electricity you are wasting large amounts of energy.
 Getting a clean towel each day is not necessary and will avoid large amounts of energy and water waste.